Our Current Efforts

 - Impact: First pilot project launched in 2018 in Tahoe National Forest to enhance the resilience of 15,000 acres of high-value forest.

-- Investment: The Rockefeller Foundation provided a $1 million investment as well as a $950,000 grant to Blue Forest Conservation; other investors and key partners include the Moore Foundation, U.S. Forest Service, Yuba County Water Agency, National Forest Foundation, World Resources Institute, Calvert Impact Capital, and CSAA Insurance Group.
+- Investment: The Zero Gap investment partnership provided a $1 million investment as well as a $950,000 grant from The Rockefeller Foundation to Blue Forest Conservation; other investors and key partners include the Moore Foundation, U.S. Forest Service, Yuba County Water Agency, National Forest Foundation, World Resources Institute, Calvert Impact Capital, and CSAA Insurance Group.

 - Closed: October 2018